aparcar/qupskd/README.md

 - `./pks/alice/bob.key` <-> `./pks/bob/alice.key`
 - `./pks/bob/carol.key` <-> `./pks/carol/bob.key`

-Upon successful key exchange, a downstream application like [Wireguard] could leverage these keys.
-Imagine configuring a `cronjob` to automatically update a Wireguard connection with the exchanged keys as PSK.
+Upon successful key exchange, a downstream application like [WireGuard] could leverage these keys.
+Imagine configuring a `cronjob` to automatically update a WireGuard connection with the exchanged keys as PSK.

 > [!WARNING]
 > quPSKd does not manage sessions, and there may be brief intervals where the